Broisku/lentopeli_ryhm-3/README.md

 -add total money spent to operating cost, and the total yield of your airports, and the total profit when selecting "view money"

--add option to buy terminals
+- TEHTY: add option to buy terminals

--if player does not have any airports yet return to commands and print "you dont have airports yet"
+- TEHTY: if player does not have any airports yet return to commands and print "you dont have airports yet"

 ## Database Installation: